Table of Contents

 Retiring well ahead of the norm is a topic that dominates online forums and many millennial-managed websites.
 But figuring out how to retire at 45 — and reaching that goal — isn't for the faint of heart.

-If you're asking the question, "How much do I need to retire at 45?" — the general answer is "a lot."
-A typical adult in good health may go on to live more than three decades after they've reached their mid-40s, according to the CDC, and quite a few will reach age 85 or 90.
-Needless to say, if you're looking to leave the workforce early, you'll likely need a robust investment account to avoid running out of money during your lifetime.
+A typical adult in good health may go on to live more than three decades after they've reached their mid-40s, and quite a few will reach age 85 or 90.1 Needless to say, if you're looking to leave the workforce early, you'll likely need a robust investment account to avoid running out of money during your lifetime.

 Understanding What It Takes to Retire Early

 The general rule of thumb in retirement is to withdraw no more than 4% of your savings in the first year, and then adjust your income for inflation after that.
 But those planning a prolonged retirement may want to err on the cautious side with a slightly smaller withdrawal rate.

 To figure out the amount of savings you'd need at retirement, you'll need to determine your expected annual expenses in retirement.
 That can be daunting for someone who's still relatively young, but a retirement calculator can help you tally your projected living costs, including housing expenses, food, utilities, loan payments and hobbies.

 One of the expense categories you'll certainly want to account for are health care expenses, which will likely represent one of your biggest costs even in your late 40s or early 50s.
 In the near term, that includes things such as health care insurance premiums and out-of-pocket costs, such as deductibles and coinsurance.
 You may also have to shop for health insurance plans on an exchange since most people aren't eligible for Medicare until 65.